TheLandfill/cherry/README.md

         sort of problem.
     -   **Root Finding:** Same as factoring.
 I'd have to implement Newton's Method for real/complex numbers and finite field stuff.
-    -   **Polynomial Multiplication and Division:** I should be able to implement this really quickly.
+    -   **Polynomial Division:** I should be able to implement this really quickly.
 If I haven't in a week or so, feel free to tell me.
-    -   **Formal Derivatives:** Should be easy to implement.
     -   **Special Polynomials:** If it's a named class of polynomials, I don't have it.